Gen - Bonds of Love

 He looks like flesh and blood, but I can see beneath it, and know that he is Gen.

-He could crush me with barely a thought.
+He could crush me with barely a thought, and he would enjoy it.

-“Vala is my teacher,” I answer.
+“Vala is my master,” I answer.

 “She asked me to sit here.”